 Major additional costs for the program will vary from student to student and may include, but are not limited to: textbooks, medical supplies, clothing, computers, lodging, utilities, gas, and professional memberships.
-Averages for common expenses associated with attending the program may be found on the PA website at www.methodist.edu/paprogram/costs.
+Averages for common expenses associated with attending the program may be found on the PA website by clicking here.

 Financial aid information is available through the Office of Financial Aid.
 It is the student's responsibility to seek out that information.
-Please see the "Financial Aid in the Graduate Studies" section of this catalog or visit the PA website at http://www.methodist.edu/pa-tuition for additional information.
+Please see the "Financial Aid in the Graduate Studies" section of this catalog or visit the PA website for additional information.